erasmus-without-paper/ewp-specs-architecture/README.md

 **HEI A** calls the EWP Registry Service.
 The Registry Service keeps track of all the HEIs and their APIs.
-Given the Registry response, HEI A is now able to determine which URL it needs to call in order to get the data.
+Given the Registry response, HEI A is now able to determine which URL it needs to call to get the data.
 (In our simple case, this URL will be served by Host 2.)

 Detailed documentation on **how** to access the Registry, and how to determine